anthgur/hackdartmouth2015/README.md

+## HackDartmouth 2015

+This project was submitted to the HackDartmouth 2015 event.
+The project, as it stands, exists as a web application at www.maxrenke.com/computecoin/hackdartmouth2015/webapp.html.
+Submitting the form creates a request to the backend server for computation to be distributed and the resulting page returns all the information of the different steps in the process.

+Varying the length of the input changes the number of nodes performing the computation.
+Computation results are then hashed with their respective peerID (identifying the node that performed the computation), then by the orgID (unique key for the organization requesting the computation), and finally by a global key (in this proof of concept it is hardcoded, in the future this will probably change) to create a ComputeCoin.
+These coins are associated with a peer that created them, as well as a weight.
+The weight will be factored into an as yet unknown fairness algorithm to keep the distribution of computation on par with the rate of coins being created.

+Submission to HackDartmouth completely lacks a mobile application as well as any interface to transfer coins.
+Time and resources were too limited to create such an app, and the process of transfering ComputeCoins has yet to be determined (whether it will be a public block-chain type ledger such as Bitcoin, or purely all centralized).
+Centralization of the app is taken for granted in this proof of concept, as serious consideration needs to be made towards the security, integrity, and authenticity of the distributed compuation in the newtork.

+Please feel free to contact me, Max Renke, at www.maxrenke.com.

+Thank you to the HackDartmouth 2015 event organizers and all the sponsors who donated their time and equipment.

 ## Overview
 The goal of this project is to create a centralized digital currency backed by distributed computation for nonprofit organizations.
 A peer to peer mobile application, centralized distribution network, desktop application and